mihirjoshi26/EnviroTime-LPC2148/README.md

 # EnviroTime — Embedded Real-Time Clock & Environment Monitor

-> A bare-metal embedded systems project built on the **NXP LPC2148 ARM7TDMI-S** microcontroller, implementing a real-time clock display, multi-alarm management, ambient temperature monitoring, and a password-protected configuration menu — all driven without an operating system.
+> A Embedded systems project built on the **NXP LPC2148 ARM7TDMI-S** microcontroller, implementing a real-time clock display, multi-alarm management, ambient temperature monitoring, and a password-protected configuration menu — all driven without an operating system.

 ---